-Master of Science Programmes
+Master of Science programmes

-The Department for Continuing Education offers part-time MSc programmes in the following disciplines:
+Oxford's Department for Continuing Education offers part-time MSc programmes in the following disciplines:

 - Applied Landscape Archaeology

 - Evidence-Based Health Care Systematic Reviews

 - Nanotechnology for Medicine and Health Care

 - Translational Health Sciences (can be studied full or part-time)

 The term 'MSc' stands for 'Master of Science', a postgraduate degree awarded in science or social science.